Winston-Lin/dziganto.github.io/_posts/2018-1-9-Linear-Regression-101-Assumptions-and-Evaluation.md

 ### Takeaway
 The high-leverage points not only act as outliers, they also greatly affect our model's ability to generalize and our confidence in the model itself.

-### Solutions
+### Possible Solutions
 1. Explore the data to understand why these data points exist.
 Are they true data points or mistakes of some kind?
-2. Consider imputing or removing them if outliers but only if you have good reason to do so
+2. Consider imputing or removing them if outliers, but only if you have good reason to do so!
-3. Consider a more robust loss function (e.g. Huber)
+3. Consider a more robust loss function (e.g. Huber).
-4. Consider a more robust algorithm (e.g. RANSAC)
+4. Consider a more robust algorithm (e.g. RANSAC).

 ---

 ## #4 Homoscedasticity of Error Terms
-Same old pattern.
-Here goes.
+Homescedasticity means the errors exhibit constant variance.
+This is a key assumption of linear regression.
+Heteroscedasticity, on the other hand, is what happens when errors show some sort of growth.
+The tell tale sign you have heteroscedasticity is a fan-like shape in your residual plot.
+Let's take a look.

 #### Generate Dummy Data
 ```